New York Army National Guard: New York Army National Guard

+The Militia Act of 1903 organized the various state militias into the present National Guard system.
 The New York Army National Guard was formally created in 1906.
-The Militia Act of 1903 organized the various state militias into the present National Guard system.

 The New York Army National Guard dispatched elements of the 27th Infantry Division and the 42nd Infantry Division to both world wars.
 Douglas MacArthur served as an officer and brigade commander in the 42nd Infantry Division during the First World War.

+The 187th Field Artillery Group went ashore in the Normandy landings of June 1944 with the assault wave.

-In the early 1960s, the NY ARNG included the 102nd Artillery Brigade (Air Defense), part of Army Air Defense Command, which in 1962 comprised 1-245, 2-209, 1-244, and 1-212 Artillery, equipped with a variety of missile systems.
+In 1959, the 212th Coast Artillery, which had previously been formed and serving with the NY ARNG, was reformed as the 212th Artillery.
+In the early 1960s, the NY ARNG included the 102nd Artillery Brigade (Air Defense), part of Army Air Defense Command, which in 1962 comprised 1-245, 2-209, 1-244, and 1-212th Artillery, equipped with a variety of missile systems.

 For much of the final decades of the twentieth century, National Guard personnel typically served "One weekend a month, two weeks a year", with a portion working for the Guard in a full-time capacity.

 In 1993, the 1st Battalion, 107th Infantry Regiment, was deactivated as part of nationwide force structure reductions.
 The 107th designation was reassigned to the former 205th Support Group, New York Army National Guard, creating the 107th Support Group.